-A lot of people have a new financial year on the horizon so it’s a good time to look at your brand and ensure it’s communicating the right message.
+Once a year it’s a good idea to diarise some time to look at your brand and ensure it’s communicating the right message.
 Remember your brand isn’t just your logo, it goes much deeper than that to include who you are and what you do.
-Think of it like your organisation’s personality.
+Think of it as your organisation’s personality.

 Lets breakdown B-R-A-N-D as a prompt for each stage…